Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \section{ASP-Based Algorithms for Selected Inconsistency Measures}

-After the introduction of a general SAT-based approach for computing inconsistency degrees, as well as specific encodings for the problem $\upperi$ wrt.\ all six inconsistency measures regarded in this work, we now introduce answer set programming as an alternative method to compute inconsistency values.
-The subsequent sections provide an overview of answer set programming in general (Section \ref{sec:asp-preliminaries}), followed by detailed descriptions of encodings of all six inconsistency measures considered in this work (Section \ref{sec:asp-algo-c} through Section \ref{sec:asp-algo-dhit}).
+After the introduction of a general SAT-based approach for computing inconsistency degrees, as well as specific encodings for the problem $\upperi$ wrt.\ all six inconsistency measures addressed in this work, we now introduce answer set programming as an alternative method to compute inconsistency values.